Holland, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Take care to find the right kind.
-A lot of adapters available online are just plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A and B. Check that you choose the correct kind.
+Many adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 • Airplane phone mount